Owens Valley and the Los Angeles Aqueduct, 1913-2013

 THERE IT IS—TAKE IT!

-TAKE THE TOUR
+TAKE THE TOUR ALABAMA GATES 2024

 about

 There It Is—Take It! is a self-guided car audio tour along U.S. Route 395 through Owens Valley, California, examining the social, political and environmental history of the Los Angeles Aqueduct.
-The tour illuminates how this divisive water conveyance infrastructure has impacted the people and environment of the Owens Valley—before and after the Los Angeles Aqueduct became operational in 1913.
-Stories of the aqueduct are told from multiple perspectives and viewpoints through the voices of historians, biologists, activists, native speakers, environmentalists, litigators, LADWP employees and residents from both Los Angeles and the Owens Valley.
+The tour illuminates how this divisive water conveyance infrastructure has impacted the people and environment of Owens Valley (called Payahüünadü by the Paiute and Shoshone)—before and after the aqueduct became operational in 1913.
+Stories of the aqueduct are told from multiple perspectives and viewpoints through the voices of historians, biologists, activists, Native speakers, environmentalists, litigators, LADWP employees and residents from both Los Angeles and Owens Valley to shed light on the mutual past, present, and possible future of these two intertwined California regions.

 Listen to the audio tour online or download the map along with the entire program to listen while driving along U.S. Route 395.